Housing Grants, Construction and Regeneration Act 1996: Disabled Facilities Grants (DFGs)

 The maximum mandatory values of works is £30,000 in England; however the local authority can use discretionary powers released through a later RRO to increase the value of works.

 Construction industry

 Part 2 of the Housing Grants, Construction and Regeneration Act 1996 relates to payments in the construction industry.
 This part was later amended by Part 8 of the Local Democracy, Economic Development and Construction Act 2009 (LDEDC Act).

+Section 108 provides a right to refer a construction dispute to adjudication.

 Under section 109, a construction company with a contract lasting 45 days or more is entitled to interim or stage payments at agreed stages as the work progresses.
 The frequency of interim payments is to be agreed between the parties and the value of each interim payment will reflect the value of the work completed to date as determined by the project manager or cost consultant and stated in an interim certificate, less an agreed retention percentage.

 The official summary of the changes made by the Local Democracy, Economic Development and Construction Act 2009 states that: